Pulsed homodyne Gaussian quantum tomography with low detection efficiency: Homodyne detection in the pulsed regime: multimode treatment

 where $\bar{\alpha}$ is the vector whose components are the amplitudes $\alpha_l$.
-By means of the creation and annihilation operators $\hat{a}$ and $\hat{a}^{\dagger}_l$ each monochromatic coherent state reads
+By means of the creation and annihilation operators $\hat{a}_l$ and $\hat{a}^{\dagger}_l$ each monochromatic coherent state reads

-where $\ket{0}$ is the vacuum state and $D(\alpha)$ is the so-called displacement operator.\\ Since the creation and annihilation operators pertaining to different modes commute, the pulsed coherent state (\ref{d5}) can conveniently be recast as:
+where $\ket{0}$ is the vacuum state and $D(\alpha)$ is the so-called displacement operator.\\ Since the creation and annihilation operators pertaining to different modes commute, the pulsed coherent state (\ref{d5}) can be conveniently recast as: